CaptCatten/XDS_change-INP/README.md

       (or set of runs).
     - Under this folder you should have one subfolder per dataset / collection, and those subfolders should match the processed-data layout under ROOT_DIR.
+    - Best practice is too have a directory of your protein name BEFORE the puck name and have the script iterate through all the puck

    Example layouts:
           RAW_DATA_BASE_DIR/